junh1024/junh1024-Documents/Music/Mixing Notes/Anime Mashups Mixing Notes.md

 ### MIDI stuck notes

-Upon rendering the project to MP3 with RPR6, I can hear stuck notes, more noticeably towards the end of the song.
+Upon rendering the project to MP3 with RPR6 (late 2023), I can hear stuck notes, more noticeably towards the end of the song.
 Doing a web search, it seems to be a well-known issue, at least amongst people affected, and a worsening problem on newer versions.
 2 quick fixes were proposed - inserting ReacontrolMIDI, and MIDI_sanitizer.
 None of them seemed to completely eliminate stuck notes even with adjusted settings.

 Basically, the only other suggestion was to clean up & and eliminate overlapping notes.
 I don't think I have any of those, so I try to tidy up notes around clip edges.